 Warwick is known as a ‘hands-on’ cinematographer who prefers to operate the A camera on the majority of his work.
 Warwick’s enthusiasm and dedication to a project is thorough and encompassing, irrespective of the scale or type of production.
 He prides himself on strong collaborative skills, deep professionalism, and a tireless work ethic and is driven by a passion for the creation of dramatic, provocative and memorable images that realize the story while delivering an immersive, emotional audience experience.

 Warwick’s work has been profiled in several industry publications.
 He is often found on panels and forums discussing his work and the art and craft of cinematography.

 For five years, Warwick was President of the Australian Cinematographers Society (Victoria) and continues in roles of the National branch of the Society.
-He is well known for his passion of bringing the art and technique of cinematography to the ACS Membership and local film industry by way of Screenings and Q&A’s and technical events, forums, panels and lectures, often aimed at emerging students of cinematography.
+He is well known for his passion of sharing the art and technique of cinematography to the screen industry through his education arm, ShotClass, by way of masterclasses and intensives, panels, short courses and tech events, often aimed at emerging students of cinematography.